FURQUANGENAI/AgenticUsecases/1-DocumentExtractor/README.md

 # Document Extractor Chat Agent

-A simple Streamlit app to process medical report PDFs and chat with their content using AI.
+A  Streamlit app to process medical report PDFs and chat with their content using AI.Inspired by Andrew NG

 ## Features
 - Upload a PDF (e.g., medical report).